 Punitive damages are a distinct type of damages that are available only in a few specified circumstances.
 Punitive damages serve two important functions:

 - Punish behavior.
 Punitive damages are meant to punish particularly egregious behavior by the defendant.
+For example, in cases of intentional harm or gross negligence, the court may award punitive damages to send a strong message.
 See “When are punitive damages available” for more details on what kind of behavior qualifies.

 - Set an example.
 Punitive damages are sometimes referred to as “exemplary” damages, because they also serve as an example to dissuade the defendant from behaving that way in the future, and to deter others from engaging in similar conduct.